Spring is an exciting season. Especially for new gardeners.

 Clear Out And Clean The Greenhouse

 Sweep the floor, shelves, and benches.
-Wash them with a hot solution of garden disinfectant.
+Wash them with a hot solution of garden disinfectant and give them a good scrub.
 Clean the pots and seed trays with soap and water to prevent disease.

 Once the greenhouse is clean and dry, inspect the structure for any damages.
 Check if there are any exposed areas or parts that need replacement.